Air France Flight 296Q: Aircraft and engines

 Investigators found that the aircraft had been airworthy, that its weight and centre-of-gravity had been within limits, and that there was no evidence of mechanical or electronic systems failure.

 The flight deck crew believed that the engines had failed to respond to the application of full power.
 With the CFM56-5 engines, four seconds are required to go from 29% N1 (flight idle) to 67%.
 It then takes one second more to go from 67 to 83% N1.
-From the engine parameters recorded on the DFDR and spectral analysis of the engine sounds on the CVR, it was determined that five seconds after TOGA power was applied, the N1 speed of Nº1 engine was 83% while that of Nº2 engine was 84%.
+From the engine parameters recorded on the DFDR and spectral analysis of the engine sounds on the CVR, it was determined that five seconds after TO/GA power was applied, the N1 speed of Nº1 engine was 83% while that of Nº2 engine was 84%.
 Spectral analysis of the engine sounds indicated that 0.6 seconds later, both engines had reached 91% (by this stage, they were starting to ingest vegetation).
 This response of the engines complied with their certification data.